 Candidates are provided with copies of reports of the examiners and Chairperson of Examiners with their identity expunged.
 The identity of the examiners and Chairperson of Examiners will be revealed to the candidate when the examination is concluded.
-If this policy causes you concern, you are asked not to accept the task of examiner or Chairperson of Examiners.

 THE EXAMINATION